BerkeleyLibrary/galc-ui/README.md

 - `yarn test` runs the tests
 - `yarn coverage` runs the tests with coverage

-Note that currently not all files are covered (uncomment `all: true` in `vitest.config.js` to see what files are not covered), but also that those files that are covered have both line coverage and branch coverage.
+Be aware that currently not all files are covered (uncomment `all: true` in `vitest.config.js` to see what files are not covered), but also that those files that are covered have both line coverage and branch coverage.

+Note that the line numbers reported as branch coverage failures by the underlying [IstanbulJS](https://github.com/istanbuljs) engine are not always intuitive — the underlying problem is likely on the first line reported, but the range of lines may not be correct.
+Typical bnranch coverage issues include:

+- `if(obj)` checks that are never passed a `null` or `undefined` value
+- equality checks with `!==` for objects (e.g. `URL`) that are never equal (in the case of `URL`, use `toString()`, instead)
+- default values for function parameters that are never used (the parameter is always passed explicitly)

 ### Code style